Jiaxin-Ni/TuringPulse/README.md

 ---

+##🔗 Model Link
+You can access the interactive model demo at the link below:
+🔗 LLM Comparison Demo

+---

 ## 🔗 Model Comparisons
 Performance results and comparisons are visualized in:
 - **model_performance_comparison.png**: A graph showing accuracy, speed, and memory usage for each model.